HP-wascodigama/Mobile-robot-chasing-a-1cm-white-ball/README.md

 21. 2. select Add tab and select camera and choose image_topic
 22. 3.
 Add robot model
 23. 4.
 Add LaserScan option and then choose Topic -> /scan

+Now you would be able to find my_ball in insert option of gazebo, select it and put in workframe.
+Robot will chase when it found white ball in it's camera range.